Creating an ArcGIS map or image service cache in the Amazon Elastic Compute Cloud (EC2) differs from caching outside the cloud in the following ways:

 Considerations for caching in S3

-Currently, the following geoprocessing tools are not supported if your cache is in S3:
+At 10.6.1, the following is not supported if your cache is in S3:

 - The Manage Map Server Cache Status geoprocessing tool

 - The Convert Map Cache Storage Format geoprocessing tool

 - The Upgrade Map Server Cache Storage Format geoprocessing tool